OSC/async_llm_api/README.md

 --model - Model name in HuggingFace naming format, must be specified\
 --base_url - Base URL of OpenAI API compliant server.
 E.g., http://localhost:$API_PORT/v1/ \
 --api_token - JWT token for auth header, defaults to 'None' \
---api_endpoint - 'completions' or 'embeddings', defaults to 'completions'
+--api_endpoint - 'completions' or 'embeddings', defaults to 'completions' \
+--system_prompt_filename - Filename with message to prepend to every prompt, such as instructions.
+Omit if none.